karmada-io/website/docs/reference/karmadactl/karmadactl-commands/karmadactl_init.md

       --karmada-webhook-replicas int32                   Karmada webhook replica set (default 1) --kube-image-mirror-country string                 Country code of the kube image registry to be used.
 For Chinese mainland users, set it to cn
       --kube-image-registry string                       Kube image registry.
 For Chinese mainland users, you may use local gcr.io mirrors such as registry.cn-hangzhou.aliyuncs.com/google_containers to override default kube image registry
-  -n, --namespace string                                 Kubernetes namespace (default "karmada-system") -p, --port int32                                       Karmada apiserver service node port (default 32443)
+      --kube-image-tag string                            Choose a specific Kubernetes version for the control plane. (default "v1.25.2")
-      --private-image-registry string                    Private image registry where pull images from.
+      --kubeconfig string                                absolute path to the kubeconfig file -n, --namespace string                                 Kubernetes namespace (default "karmada-system") -p, --port int32                                       Karmada apiserver service node port (default 32443) --private-image-registry string                    Private image registry where pull images from.
 If set, all required images will be downloaded from it, it would be useful in offline installation scenarios.
 In addition, you still can use --kube-image-registry to specify the registry for Kubernetes's images.